 This is a woman or parents who are contemplating adoption for her/their child.
-They are still called an expectant mom/parent even after they match with a hopeful adoptive couple, right up until placement.
+They are still called an expectant mom/parent even after the match with a hopeful adoptive couple, right up until placement.

-This is an abbreviation for hopeful adoptive parent.
-A HAP is someone who is waiting to be matched, or has matched but placement has not yet occurred.
+This is an abbreviation for hopeful adoptive parents.
+A HAP is someone who is waiting to be matched or has matched but the placement has not yet occurred.

 5. Home study

-This is when parents relinquish their rights to their child.
+This is when parents relinquish their rights to their children.

 7. Failed match/failed placement